rrwick/August-2019-consensus-accuracy-update/README.md

 ### Speed performance

 Basecalling was pretty quick on the GTX 1080 GPU of our [MinION desktop](https://github.com/rrwick/MinION-Desktop).
 The fast and fast-_Kp_ models completed basecalling in \~8.5 minutes (\~1,000,000 bases/sec).
 The HAC, HAC-mod and HAC-_Kp_ models each took \~50 minutes (\~180,000 bases/sec).
 We didn't try basecalling on the CPU but based on past experience it would be much slower than the GPU.
-The speed performance of Guppy is highly correlated with the number of parameters in its neural network model.
+The speed performance of Guppy is correlated with the number of parameters in its neural network model.
 The HAC models have \~7× more parameters than the fast models and are \~6× slower.

 It's also worth noting that Medaka is much faster than Nanopolish.
-I didn't time them in a systematic manner, but Medaka ran on my laptop in a few minutes while Nanopolish took about an hour using many nodes of a large computing cluster.
+I didn't time them in a systematic manner, but Medaka ran on my laptop in a few minutes while Nanopolish took about an hour using many nodes of a computing cluster.

 ### Assembly accuracy